 Over 25,000 dental general anaesthetics were performed as compared to the next highest, tonsillectomies at 11,500 during this 2013/2014 time period.

-Dental general anaesthetics are the most common cause for admittance to hospital in children for a GA.
+Dental general anaesthetics are the most common reason

 The zero to four year-old age group shows a shocking 24 per cent increase in the number of extractions again during the same time period.

 We are all aware that dental decay is a preventable disease and even with the third edition of "Delivering Better Oral Health an Evidence Based toolkit for Prevention" Public Health England, but it feels that this message is not getting heard.

 Dental decay in children is a significant factor in their general health and wellbeing, as measured by various quality of life indicators.

 Despite the use of various behaviour management techniques and inhalation sedation, there is still a group of children who are very anxious, pre-co-operative, and those who have a limited understanding, and these patients often cannot be treated in a conventional setting.

 This is why this method of care is still being provided and if anything, we seem to be experiencing an increase in demand for our services.

 The background and history of where we are at with GAs gives an insight into how the process has